makbeta/simple-csv-xls-exporter/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Export posts to CSV or XLS, through a simple link/button, from backend or frontend.
-Supports custom post types, WooCommerce products, custom taxonomies and fields.
+Supports custom post types, WooCommerce products, custom taxonomies, custom post statuses and fields.

 == Description ==

 This plugin allows you to export your posts to CSV or XLS file, through a simple link/button, from either backend or frontend.

-Supports:
+> Supports:

 * custom post types
+* custom post statuses
 * custom taxonomies
 * custom fields
 * WooCommerce products, categories and fields